Post-Baccalaureate Teacher Certification

 (All Programs; 24 Credits)

-• EDUC6000 Critical Issues Affecting American Education (3 cr.) or ECED2100 Introduction to Early Childhood (3 cr.)
-Early Childhood Education Program only
+• EDUC6000 Critical Issues Affecting American Education (3 cr.) or ECED4140 Reading Difficulties & Diagnosis (3 cr.)
+Early Childhood Education Program only or SDIN6020 Reading & Special Education for Special Education

 • EDUC6060 Curriculum Design/Assessment (3 cr.)